SixSq/sixsq.github.io/_casestudies-tackle/logistics/2-journey.md

 background-color: 568139
 ---

-Track assets on their journey even when label/ID is no longer visible
+Track assets on their journey